 Once a year, a statement is to be prepared, offering a specific description of how PenSam has worked with the principles of this policy in the past year, seen in relation to Danish shares.
 This statement must be published on PenSam's website.

-Furthermore, PenSam publishes its voting at specific general meetings.
+Furthermore, as and when needed, PenSam publishes its voting at specific general meetings.
+This information may also be obtained by contacting PenSam.

 PenSam's Associates and Networks